DinoVukelic/New-Graph-for-Data-Extraction/README.md

     '---------------------------------------------
     ' 6) Format the report
     '---------------------------------------------
 With reportWs
     .Columns.AutoFit
     If reportRow > 2 Then
         .Range("A1:D" & reportRow - 1).Borders.LineStyle = xlContinuous
     End If

+    ' Align columns B & C to the left, and column D to center .Range("B:C").HorizontalAlignment = xlHAlignLeft
+    .Range("D:D").HorizontalAlignment = xlHAlignCenter
 End With

     Application.Calculation = xlCalculationAutomatic
     Application.ScreenUpdating = True